Colten Gunn: The Gunns (2022–present)

 In June 2023, the Gunns joined Bullet Club Gold alongside Jay White and Juice Robinson.
 On the January 17, 2024 episode of Dynamite, the Gunns and White defeated Mogul Embassy to win the ROH World Six-Man Tag Team Championship.
 In the same month, the Gunns and White joined forces with the Acclaimed and Billy Gunn to form a new stable, the "Bang Bang Scissor Gang".
 At Revolution in March 2024, the Bang Bang Scissor Gang defeated Jay Lethal, Jeff Jarrett, Satnam Singh, Willie Mack, and Private Party in a 12-man tag team match.
 Later that month, the Bang Bang Scissor Gang disbanded after White and the Gunns attacked the Acclaimed and Billy Gunn.
 On April 5 at Supercard of Honor, Colten made his Ring of Honor (ROH) debut, teaming with Austin and White to retain the ROH World Six-Man Tag Team Championship against Monstersauce (Lance Archer and Alex Zayne) and Minoru Suzuki.
 At Dynasty on April 21, 2024, Bullet Club Gold defeated AEW World Trios Champions The Acclaimed in a winner takes all championship unification match to unify the titles as the Unified World Trios Championship.
 During this time, Bullet Club Gold was renamed the "Bang Bang Gang".
 On the June 5 Rampage tapings, a returning Robinson wrestled his first match since his return, teaming with the Gunns to win a trios match.
 After the match, White announced that he was giving Robinson a share of the Unified Trios Championship held by White and the Gunns, thus invoking the Freebird Rule.
 However, on the July 13 episode of Collision, interim AEW Executive Vice President Christopher Daniels overruled this and stripped the Bang Bang Gang of the Unified World Trios Championship.
 On the following week, the Gunns and Robinson lost to Christian Cage, Killswitch, and Nick Wayne in a match for the vacant AEW World Trios Championship.
 On August 25 at All In, The Gunns and Robinson participated in a four-way ladder match for the trios titles, which was won by Pac and Blackpool Combat Club (Claudio Castagnoli and Wheeler Yuta).

 On the February 5, 2025 episode of Dynamite, the Gunns returned after a brief hiatus and challenged The Hurt Syndicate (Bobby Lashley and Shelton Benjamin) to a match for the AEW World Tag Championship the following week, where on they were defeated.
 On the July 19 episode of Collision, Colten would suffer a legitimate knee injury during a match, leaving him out of action indefinitely.

+Colten returned with his brother on the May 2, 2026 episode of Collision, assisting their stablemates Juice Robinson and Ace Austin against the Death Riders.